jbloomlab/IFNsorted_flu_single_cell/README.md

-# Single-cell sequencing of IFN-sorted influenza-infected cells
+# Single-cell virus sequencing of influenza variants that trigger innate immunity

 ## Authors
 Alistair Russell and [Jesse Bloom](https://research.fhcrc.org/bloom/en.html).

 ## Overview
-Analysis of single-cell mRNA sequencing of influenza-infected A549 cells that have been enriched for IFN+ cells.
+Single-cell transcriptomics and full-length virus sequencing of single influenza-infected A549 cells that have been enriched for IFN+ cells.

 A549 cells were infected with A/WSN/1933 influenza virus at a relatively low MOI.
-These A549 cells contained a sortable marker (LNGFRdel) under an IFNbeta promoter.
+These A549 cells contained a sortable marker under an IFN promoter.
 At 13-hours post-infection, the cells were sorted to enrich for IFN+ ones.
 These enriched IFN+ cells were mixed with some of the ones that did not sort as IFN+, and they were sequenced on the [Chromium 10X platform](https://www.10xgenomics.com/single-cell/).